Renal And Endocrine Clinmed

 Prerenal azotemia is the most common cause of acute renal failure.
 It occurs when there is a decrease in blood flow to the kidneys, leading to a reduction in urine output and accumulation of waste products in the blood.
 This can happen due to conditions such as dehydration, low blood volume, or decreased cardiac output.
 Acute tubular necrosis, interstitial nephritis, and glomerulonephritis are also potential causes of acute renal failure, but they are less common compared to prerenal azotemia.

-Which of the following is associated with hyperglycemia and mannitol administration?
+16. Which of the following is treated with isotonic saline?

 Explanation